Scotstoun Stadium

 Between 2012 and 2015, the Stadium hosted the Scotland Sevens – the Scottish leg of the IRB Sevens World Series, but then the leg was moved to a new host country, France in 2016.

+The Stadium is expected to host the athletic events at the 2026 Commonwealth Games, hosted by Scotland in the city of Glasgow.
+Temporary seating will be poised around the perimeter of the stadium, increasing the seating capacity to between 10,000-11,000 people.

 History

+Opening

 The facility first opened in 1915 as Scotstoun Showgrounds after the land was developed by the Glasgow Agricultural Society as a venue for agricultural shows.
 It was soon being used as a venue for sporting events and as a result the Grandstand was erected.
 The facility underwent a huge renovation in 2008 and on completion was re-opened on 14 January 2010 by the Princess Royal.